MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/effects-previouseffect.md

 ## <a name="remarks"></a>Comentários

-Esse método exibe a visualização anterior na ordem de criação.
-Se a visualização atual for a primeira na ordem de criação e, se **allowAll** for false, a última visualização será feita atual.
+Esse método exibe a visualização anterior na ordem de autor.
+Se a visualização atual for a primeira na ordem de autor e se **allowAll** for false, a última visualização será atualizada.

 ## <a name="requirements"></a>Requisitos